Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Discussion

 Ideological patterns further clarify how schadenfreude becomes embedded in political behavior.
-Right-leaning audiences and outlets consistently express more amusement at others’ misfortunes, in line with prior work showing that conservative communication styles often rely on ridicule or irony.
+Right-leaning audiences and outlets consistently express more amusement at others' misfortunes.
 Yet our regression analyses reveal a deeper asymmetry.
-Left-leaning outlets display what could be termed ``power-compensatory'' schadenfreude, where their expressions of schadenfreude intensify when politically out of power and diminish when governing.
-Right-leaning outlets, by contrast, exhibit ``power-licensed'' schadenfreude, maintaining or even increasing when their ideological allies hold office.
-These patterns suggest that schadenfreude serves distinct psychological and political functions across ideological orientations—either as a coping mechanism or as a reinforcement of dominance.
+Left-leaning outlets display ``power-licensed'' schadenfreude, with expressions increasing when their party governs---suggesting that political dominance emboldens gloating at opponents' misfortunes.
+Right-leaning outlets, by contrast, exhibit ``power-compensatory'' schadenfreude that intensifies when politically out of power and diminishes when their allies hold office.
+These patterns suggest schadenfreude serves distinct functions across ideological orientations---either as reinforcement of dominance or as a coping mechanism in opposition.

-Our temporal analyses suggest that schadenfreude has remained a stable, though evolving, feature of online discourse.
-Although national trajectories differ, rising in India, declining in the United Kingdom, and fluctuating in the United States, its persistence over time suggests that moralized amusement has become a routine emotional register through which users process public events.
-Rather than emerging only during moments of scandal or crisis, schadenfreude constitutes a habitual affective lens in digital communication.
+Temporal analyses show that schadenfreude has remained a stable, though evolving, feature of online discourse.
+National trajectories differ---declining in India after 2019, dipping then rebounding in the United Kingdom, and fluctuating in the United States---but its persistence suggests that moralized amusement has become a routine emotional register for processing public events.